inclement/inclem.net/content/180715-p4arevamp.rst

 didn't know this was even possible!
 This means that the user can just write their Python code, drop it in place, and run the APK build, a very neat process.
-It should be quite easy to modify python-for-android's dist output to easily create such templates, its dist system is functionally the same thing with a different and less standard-Android interface, and I hope that doing so could create another easy way for users to build and distribute their Python apps with almost no local build tools at all.
+It should be quite easy to modify python-for-android's dist output to easily create such templates, its dist system is functionally the same thing with a different and less standard-Android interface, and I hope that doing so could make it even more convenient for users to build and distribute different kinds of Python apps.

 This leaves the elephant in the room, support for Python 3 on Android, which is perhaps the most requested feature for Kivy itself.
 The new